troussos/basis-data-export/README.md

 Utility that exports and saves your Basis B1 device's uploaded sensor data.
 You can learn more about Basis at [http://www.mybasis.com/](http://www.mybasis.com/)

-This project is a fork of <Original Project>.
+This project is a fork of [basis-data-export](https://github.com/btroia/basis-data-export).

 ## Instructions